2019 Subaru WRX STI

-Unlike the standard WRX, as well as the Impreza economy sedan with which it shares a platform, the STI uses an inverted strut front suspension to improve cornering.
+Unlike the standard WRX, the STI uses an inverted strut front suspension to improve cornering.
 Aluminum lower L-arms up front reduce unsprung weight.
 This stiffened setup delivers a ride that's firm yet livable for those who regularly traverse maintenance-neglected roads.
 The upside, of course, is relatively little body roll and impressive agility in turns.

 Informative instrumentation is one of the STI's strong points.
 A special STI Design electroluminescent gauge panel uses a 3.5-inch LCD screen to display certain functions, including the selected gear, and a 6.2-inch screen mounted on the dashboard provides info on boost pressure, the traction control system, audio settings and Bluetooth connectivity.

 The STI comes with a new 6.2-inch touch screen that runs the latest generation of Subaru's StarLink infotainment system.
 Through a user's Bluetooth-connected smartphone, Starlink provides access to Aha radio, which offers tens of thousands of stations of Web-based content like Slacker, MOG, and Rhapsody.

 Although undeniably not as practical as its five-door hatchback predecessor, the STI does boasts 12 cubic feet of trunk space and decent rear seat room.
 The rear seats fold down 60/40 in order to free up extra trunk space.

 The STI is offered in base and Limited trims.